Test command

 Tests performed

-Computational performance assessment: after serving the models, they get executed for 1, 50, and 100 inputs.
-Model performance (seconds) will be recorded and reported using wall clock
+Computational performance assessment: after serving the models, they get executed for 1, 10, 100, 1000 and 10000 inputs.
+Model performance (seconds) will be recorded and reported using

 Outputs

-The same tables as in the basic and shallow test and an additional model performance table evaluating the performance (time (s)) taken to run inputs of lenght:
+The same tables as in the basic, surface and shallow test and an additional model performance table evaluating the performance (time (s)) taken to run inputs of each length.

 Detailed Methods